MANUFACTURERS' PROFILES

 SINGER

-Samuel Berry SINGER was a British navy captain.
-He invented the compass rose design which wasnamed after him. (patent filed in 1861).
+Samuel Berry SINGER was a Master Mariner.
+He invented the compass rose design which was named after him (patent filed in 1861 - see also HUNTER's patent).

 His idea was to make it easier to distinguish the compass' rose position in the dark by painting the northern half in black while leaving the southern half blank.
 The compass card's material (mother of pearl) would then reflect even faint light.

-Examples of compass cards as shown in the patent:
+Below: Examples of compass cards as shown in the patent (copies of British and French versions available):

 TOP OF PAGE